coderedcorp/coderedcms/docs/features/blocks/contentblocks/embedmedia.rst

 * **URL** - The URL for the external media, whether it's a tweet, Facebook post, YouTube video, etc.

 .. note::
-    Add an external media link like this YouTube video about a playful kitten: `<https://youtu.be/AmsAuGgg2UA>`_ .
+    Add an external media link like this YouTube video about making fancy cupcakes: `<https://youtu.be/eXkyUi5HKpM>`_ .

 * **Advanced Settings** - Add custom CSS classes or a CSS ID to style the embed with your custom CSS